deepGNU/TomorrowTrendStore/README.md

 ### Configuration

 Before running the application, you need to configure the API key for photo upload.
 Follow these steps:

-    1. Visit Bytescale to obtain an API key for photo upload.

-    2. Create a configuration file for the API key.
-In the root directory of the project, create a file named appsettings.json and add the following content:

 ## Usage

 ### User